Subscription Messaging with Facebook: Why You Should Apply for Approval Right Now

 If you want to make the most of this exciting new opportunity, it’s best to get started now, by sending in your application.
 Chances are you will need two or three attempts to be given the green light, or rather, the green check mark, and the time this process takes should be taken into consideration.

 Whether on Facebook, WhatsApp, Twitter, or Instagram – with Swat.io you draft your content in an agile editorial plan and thoroughly track all communication in one central Ticket Inbox.
-Get your free demo right now and take your Content Management to the next level.
+Start your free trial right now and take your Content Management to the next level.